redxef/i3toolwait/README.md

 ## Installing

-Install all dependencies `python3 -mpip install --upgrade -r requirements.txt` and copy the script to your path: `cp i3toolwait /usr/local/bin/i3toolwait`.
+Use the makefile: `INSTALL_BASE=/usr/local/ make install` or install all dependencies `python3 -mpip install --upgrade -r requirements.txt` and copy the script to your
+path: `cp i3toolwait /usr/local/bin/i3toolwait`.

 ## Filtering